-S. S. Iyengar, Director of SCIS and Founder of Discovery Lab Jong-Hoon Kim, Director

-Dr. Ram Iyengar leads the Discovery lab and a team of CIS researchers who are currently performing advanced research in areas of intelligent systems, advanced security systems, autonomous mobile robots, and senor networks, and smart grids.
-The Discovery Lab provides an infrastructure to promote collaborative research among universitese and research organizations across the nation.
+Dr. S. S. Iyengar, Director of SCIS and Founder of the Discovery Lab Jong-Hoon Kim, Director research among universitese and research organizations across the nation.
 In addition to adressing a comprehensive set of fundamental research topics, the Lab is pursuing commercialization, distinguishing itself from traditional reaserch labs through its focus on translating research discoveries into technology transfer outcomes.
 At the same time the laboratory provides students with the hands-on experiences they need to solve real-world challenges, develops student-led research opportunities, fosters students' entrepreneurial skills, and trains a new generation of IT professionals who reflect the diversity of South Florida.